nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 In the directory you will find:

-**duty_cycle** - The active time of the PWM signal in nanoseconds.
+**duty_cycle** - the active time of the PWM signal in nanoseconds.
 Must be less than the period.

-**enable** - Enable/disable the PWM signal:
+**enable** - enable/disable the PWM signal:

 	0 - disabled

 	1 - enabled

-**period** - Total period of inactive and active time of the PWM signal in nanoseconds.
+**period** - total period of inactive and active time of the PWM signal in nanoseconds.

-**polarity** - Changes the polarity of the PWM signal.
+**polarity** - changes the polarity of the PWM signal.
 Value is "normal" or "inversed".

-To test the PWM channels follow along with the examples.
-There is one for an LED and servo ([Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product) nano analog servo).
+To test the PWM channels follow along with the examples below.

 ### Connect and Control a Servo

-Most servos, like the HS-40 used in this example, have three pins: power, ground, and a control signal.
+Most servos, like the [Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product) used in this example, have three pins: power, ground, and a control signal.
 The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
-The control signal pin draw a maximum of 20mA which means that it can be directly controlled by the C.H.I.P.
-Pro PWM pins.
+The control signal pin draws a maximum of 20mA which means that it can be directly controlled by the PWM pins on C.H.I.P.
+Pro.

-The servo motor draws more power than a pin on the C.H.I.P.
-Pro can directly provide.
-The Dev Kit board helps this by providing a 5 volt bus for the servo to draw from.
-The 5 volt power supply comes from the the barrel jack and can output a maximum of **900mA**.
+While the signal pin draws a relatively low amount of current, the servo motor draws more power than the C.H.I.P.
+Pro can provide on it's own.
+This is where the Dev Kit board helps by providing a 5 volt bus for the servo to draw from.
+The PWM Servo power pins are connected to the barrel jack providing 5 volts with an maximum output of **900mA**.

 If you haven't already, export the pin you want to use: